acccoursera/gettingandcleaningdata/CodeBook.md

     1. Reads in the x "test" data set
     2. Reads in the x "training" data set
     3. Combines the x "training" set with the x "test" set
-    4. Writes the combined x data set out into a file called "xcombined.txt" called
+    4. Writes the combined x data set out into a file called "xcombined.txt"

 ### Step 3: Process Y "training" and "test" data